Transformative Learning for Progressive Change - 2008

 Depending on one’s personality preferences and beliefs, such changes may be experienced as primarily involving thinking, feeling, behaviouristic, intuitive and/or spiritual experiences and processes.
 Thus, whereas some theorists have emphasised critical reflection as a core part of the process, others have documented the potentially equally important role of feelings, intuition and unconscious (and ‘spiritual’) processes.
-All agree that dialogue with others and deep reflection are essential parts of the process, as is deconstruction of the inadequate ‘old’, often involving a process of profound ‘grieving’, and construction of a more holistically enabling ‘new’.
+All agree that dialogue with others and deep reflection are essential parts of the process, as is deconstruction of the inadequate ‘old’ approaches, often involving a process of profound ‘grieving’, and construction of a more holistically enabling ‘new’ approaches.

 Such transformation often includes gaining a more profound understanding of the interrelationships between power, gender, work and play, biology and ecology, and psychology and sociology (including the full range of historical, linguistic, political, economic, scientific and technological aspects).

 Decisions and transformations may range from all-encompassing values changes, to related acceptance of responsibility and letting-go, to the implementation of new initiatives and the abandonment of old no longer appropriate attitudes and activities.